Sex and coronavirus (COVID-19)

 Read more about consent here.

 Many public STI services are at limited capacity and others are not currently providing services due to Covid-19.
 Contact your local STI clinic or GP to check their testing service availability.
-Find out more about these restrictions.
+Find out more about these restrictions and your nearest clinic. (last updated 2 February 2021)

 There is no evidence to suggest that people on PrEP or HIV treatment have additional protection against Covid-19.